Marker Logo

 Location.
 34° 0.497′ N, 86° 0.102′ W. Marker is in Gadsden, Alabama, in Etowah

 County.
-Marker is on South 1st Street south of Walnut Street, on the right when traveling north.
+It is on South 1st Street south of Walnut Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 336 South 1st Street, Gadsden AL 35901, United States of America.
 Touch for directions.

-Photographed By Tim & Renda Carr, December 18, 2010
+Photographed by Tim & Renda Carr, December 18, 2010

 2. Gadsden Amphitheater Marker on the right by the lower entrance

-Photographed By Tim & Renda Carr, December 18, 2010
+Photographed by Tim & Renda Carr, December 18, 2010

 3. Gadsden Amphitheater

-Photographed By Tim & Renda Carr, December 18, 2010
+Photographed by Tim & Renda Carr, December 18, 2010

 4. Gadsden Convention Hall, a W.P.A project.